Maakies: Book collections

-Millionaire has occasionally drawn X-rated adaptations of his familiar Maakies characters (e.g. "Shtuppi Eisberg, the Libidinous Penguin" instead of Drinky Crow) for Screw, Legal Action Comics and other explicit venues.

 Animation

 Several short Maakies Flash animations were shown on Saturday Night Live in the late 1990s.
 Several more animations were produced but never broadcast.
 All of the Maakies Flash animations are included on the DVD collection God Hates Cartoons, published by Bright Red Rocket.

 A Maakies short bridges the two-halves of the 2002 They Might Be Giants documentary Gigantic.

 An animated television pilot for The Drinky Crow Show, based on the Maakies characters, premiered on Cartoon Network's Adult Swim on May 13, 2007.

 Dino Stamatopoulos provided the voice of the titular character, and They Might Be Giants performed the show's theme song.
 The show premiered on Adult Swim on November 23, 2008 and ran for one season containing ten episodes.
 It ended on January 25, 2009.
 The cancellation of the show was confirmed by a Maakies comic.